geo-fluid-dynamics/phaseflow-fenics/README.md

-# fenics-nsb-pcm
+# phase-flow
-This simulates the unsteady conservation of mass, momentum, and energy for an incompressible fluid using the Python finite element library FEniCS.
+PhaseFlow simulates the unsteady conservation of mass, momentum, and energy for an incompressible fluid using the Python finite element library FEniCS.

 Currently only a homogeneous fluid is supported.
 The project is currently under heavy development to support phase-change materials, particularly the melting and freezing of water-ice.